Call for your free strategy session – (713) 970-1300

 If you’re feeling a bit intimidated about Miller Trusts right now, that’s understandable.
 There is a lot of misinformation about what they are and how they work.
 This page and the links it contains will go a long way to eliminating your misapprehension.
 Once you understand the basics and have a foundation of how they work, this important legal device becomes a lot less intimidating.

-Follow the links below.
 They take you to plain-English explanations of how Miller Trusts work.
 You’ll find out important information like:

-• whether or not a Qualified Income Trust is right for you,
+• Whether or not a Qualified Income Trust is right for you,

-• how one can help you save money,
+• How one can help you save money,

-• the most common mistakes to avoid, and
+• The most common mistakes to avoid, and

-• what to expect when you actually set up a Miller Trust bank account
+• What to expect when you actually set up a Miller Trust bank account

 What is a Miller Trust?

+If this is your first time reading about Miller Trusts, this introductory article is the best place to start.
+You’ll learn when a Miller Trust is necessary, and you’ll get a basic overview of what Medicaid in Texas requires when you set one up.
 This page also provides valuable insights into how Medicaid evaluates monthly income.
 I include specific examples and real numbers.
 Whether you’re seeking care for your spouse or your parent, read this article to get the basics you need to know and get the most benefit from a Miller Trust.

 How Can You Use a Miller Trust?